-Be an Anti-Entrepreneur – VarageSale CEO on B2C Marketplaces (Part III)
+Be an Anti-Entrepreneur – VarageSale CEO on B2C Markets (Part 3)

 TORONTO: During Techweek Toronto Growth Summit 2017, Andrew Sider, CEO of VarageSale, shared his views on the short and long-term realities of B2C marketplaces and what future opportunities lie in the space.
 In Part 3 of this 3 part series, Sider shares his hard-earned lessons for new startups.